-The accumulated other comprehensive income (loss) reserve records unrealized gains and losses arising on marketable securities, except for impairment losses and foreign exchange gains and losses on monetary items.
-The reserve also records unrealized exchange differences arising on translation of foreign operations that have a functional currency other than the Company's reporting currency.
+The accumulated other comprehensive income (loss) reserve records unrealized exchange differences arising from translation of foreign operations that have a functional currency other than the Company's reporting currency.

-8. Related Party Transactions
+9. Related Party Transactions

 The Company has a note receivable of \$1,604 (the "Grid Note") from Allegiant, a Company with certain directors in common, originally due on the later of March 1, 2019 or when Allegiant has completed one or more equity financings with collective proceeds of a minimum of \$4,000 subsequent to the date on which Allegiant lists on the TSX-V. On March 5, 2019, the Company received 1,000,000 common shares (the "Extension Shares") of Allegiant in exchange for extending the due date of the Grid Note to December 31, 2020 (the "Extended Grid Note").
 The fair value of the Extension Shares was \$190 at the time of issuance.
 The fair value of the Extended Grid Note is \$1,220, based on a 15% discount rate.
 The fair value of the Grid Note has been further reduced by the fair value of the Extension Shares, resulting in a carrying value of \$1,030 on initial recognition.
 The Extended Grid Note will be accreted to its face value of \$1,604 by the due date.
 The Grid Note is non-interest bearing and unsecured.